Altius/DHS_Annotations/README.md

 | chr1 | 66370 | 66482 | chr1 | 66157 | 66632 |+ |(AT)n | Simple_repeat | Simple_repeat | 112 | 475 |
 | chr1 | 79100 | 79231| chr1 | 78890 | 79850 | + | L1PREC2 | LINE | L1 | 131| 960 |

-**Multiple mapped elements will be seperated by a semicolon**

-### Choose element that has the largest overlap or the largest fraction of overlap, if there is a tie.Rename Annotation to SINE, LINE, LTR, Simple_repeat, DNA, or Other (includes anything not already named)
+### Choose element that has the largest overlap or the largest fraction of overlap, if there is a tie.

 > Need:
 > repeats_mapped_with_overlapPlusExtra.bed